Luk-kar/Resize-Elements-PS-toolset/README.md

 ### Prerequisites 💪

-To run this script you need at least **Photoshop CS6 64bit Version: 13.0** other versions of PS could not work
+To run this script, you need at least **Photoshop CS6 64bit Version: 13.0** other versions of PS could not work

 ### Installing 🔨